 model = tf.keras.models.Sequential([

-# Flatten the 2d matrix into 1d feature vector
+# Flatten the 2D matrix into a 1D feature vector

 tf.keras.layers.Dropout(0.2),